todaisy/something_it_project/README.md

 Stack: Python Django, JS React, PostgreSQL

-For launch run "python manage.py runserver" in project directory
+For launch: run "python manage.py runserver" in project directory

+Project will be launched on the server soon

 developed by something_it_group